 This rigorous course constitutes the first half of the AP Latin syllabus.
-In this course students will read selections from the prose works of Julius Caesar and poetry from Ovid's Metamorphoses.
-Class work will focus on accurate translation informed by knowledge of grammar and syntax, figures of speech, scansion, mythology and the world of ancient Rome.
-Students will also have extensive practice in sight-reading Latin texts and in writing analytical essays about literature.
+In this course students read selections from the prose works of Julius Caesar and poetry from Ovid's Metamorphoses.
+Class work focuses on accurate translation informed by knowledge of grammar and syntax, figures of speech, scansion, mythology and the world of ancient Rome.
+Students also have extensive practice in sight-reading Latin texts and in writing analytical essays about literature.